WizardingTurtle/FEDAssignment2/README.md

    1. Go to the "Login" page
    2. Try to submit the empty form and verify that an error message about the required fields appears
-   3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+   3. Try to submit the form with an invalid account and verify that a relevant error message appears
    4. Try to submit the form with all inputs valid and verify that a success message appears.
    5. Repeat steps 2-4 at the "Register" page